Amending Transactions

 AI-generated content may be incorrect.

 3. In the Transaction Details screen, click the pencil icon in the line you want to edit.
+This will display the editable fields in either the Details tab or in the case of Sales Invoices, Sales Notes, or Purchase Notes, the Edit Invoice tab.

 • Tran Date: The transaction date can be amended on the Control Account line and the other transaction lines will inherit the update.
+It must be earlier than the Due Date.
+This can be edited for invoices from closed periods but may impact the reporting period the invoice is posted to.

 • Account